hassankhan/affirm/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Affirm is a simple, no-frills validation package written for PHP 5.4+.
+Affirm is a simple, no-frills assertion/validation package written for PHP 5.4+.
 It is a PHP port of [is.js](http://arasatasaygin.github.io/is.js/).

-Features:
-- Uses exceptions by default (sorry, error lovers)

 ## Install